gilbert/zaml/README.md

 # if your schema is {tags:list}

 # Inline example
-tags library npm "with spaces" js
+tags library, npm, with spaces, js

 # Block example
 tags {